 No. State law prohibits photographing or videotaping a voted ballot under Limited access to the voting enclosure.
 N.C.G.S. § 163-166.3.

 Photographing a marked ballot is illegal in part because the photographs could be used as proof of a vote for a candidate in a vote-buying scheme.
 Electronic communication while voting is prohibited because of limits on voter assistance and to prevent disruptions in the voting place.

-Voters may bring voting guides, notes and other materials into the voting booth.
-Voters are allowed to have phones or electronic devices with them to access a slate card or candidate information while voting, as long as the devices are not used to photograph or videotape a ballot or communicate with anyone via voice, text, email or any other method.
+Voters may bring voting guides, notes, and other materials into the voting booth.
+Voters are allowed to have phones or electronic devices with them to access a slate card or candidate information while voting, if the devices are not used to photograph or videotape a ballot or communicate with anyone via voice, text, email, or any other method.